Karen Myatt has her grandmother to thank for her love of music.

 “I found inspiration in both the immediate and eternal elements that define femininity - emotion, creativity, intuition, sensuality, beauty.
 These songs explore characteristics and archetypes that help to define us as both a species and as individuals, and they are more relevant - and required - these days than perhaps ever before.”

-“Femoir” is scheduled for release in Summer 2021.
+“Femoir” is scheduled for release in Fall 2021.